VladimirSiv/VladimirSiv.github.io/_posts/2024-12-24-databricks-genai-prep-notes.md

 (MoE) architecture with 132B total parameters of which 36B parameters are active on any input.
 It was pretrained on 12T tokens of text and code data.
 - Two flavors
-  - DBRX BASE \- pretrained model, it functions like a smart autocomplete, useful for further fine-tuning on your data
+  - DBRX BASE - pretrained model, it functions like a smart autocomplete, useful for further fine-tuning on your data
-  - DBRX INSTRUCT \- fine-tuned model, designed to answer questions and follow instructions
+  - DBRX INSTRUCT - finetuned model, designed to answer questions and follow instructions
 - [Introducing DBRX: A New State-of-the-Art Open LLM](https://www.databricks.com/blog/introducing-dbrx-new-state-art-open-llm){:target="\_blank"}